sansa-zyno/sansa-zyno/README.md

 		<td>
          <img width="900px" src="https://github.com/sansa-zyno/sansa-zyno/blob/main/assets/recipes.jpg" alt="Recipes From Nigeria" />
 			<h3>Recipes From Nigeria 🍛😜🥪!</h3>
-			<p>Recipes From Nigeria.
-I completed this app as a solo Flutter developer</p>
+			<p>A Recipes app that consists of different varieties of dishes in Nigeria.
+It is completely operable offline.</p>
+			<p>I worked on this app as the Mobile Application Developer(Flutter), and as part of a team of UI/UX designers and QA Testers.</p>
 			<p>🗓 February 2024 - April 2024 (~ 3 months)</p>
 		</td>
 		<td>